What is a Parked Domain?

 Suppose you want to redirect the domain to another active domain.
 In that case, you can set up an automatic redirect by adjusting the domain name system (DNS) records via your registrar or hosting provider.

-How to Buy a Parked Domain
+How Can You Buy a Parked Domain

 There are two major ways of buying a parked domain.
 You can either find the owner’s details directly and contact them or hire a professional domain broker to handle that for you.